Curriculum Intent

 Key stage 1

 Pupils develop an awareness of the past, using common words and phrases relating to the passing of time.
 They know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
-They use a wide vocabulary of everyday historical terms.
 They ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
 They understand some of the ways in which we find out about the past and identify different ways in which it is represented.

-When studying significant people at KS1, remember to add them to the timeline, but also create separate detailed timelines of their lives.
+When studying significant people at KS1, we remember to discuss them as part of the timeline and try to create separate detailed timelines of their lives.
 It is important to remember to put each significant person’s life within a context by making links to both the local and national events happening at that time.

 Pupils are taught about: